Reticulated giraffe

-The reticulated giraffe (Giraffa reticulata) is a species of giraffe native to the Horn of Africa.
+The reticulated giraffe (Giraffa reticulata) also known as the Somali giraffe is a species of giraffe native to the Horn of Africa.
 It is differentiated from the other giraffe species by its coat, which consists of large, polygonal (or squared), block-like spots, which extend onto the lower legs, tail and face.
 These prominent liver-red spots also show much less white between them, when compared to other giraffe species.
 With up to 6 meters in height, the reticulated giraffe is the largest species of giraffe and the tallest land animal in general.
 While the reticulated giraffe may yet still be found in parts of its historic range, such as areas of Somalia and Ethiopia, its population stronghold is primarily within Kenya.
 There are approximately 8,500 individuals living in the wild.
 In both captivity and the wild, as of 2024 there are 15,785 individuals across the world.

 Reticulated giraffes can interbreed with other giraffe species in captivity, or if they come into contact with other species of giraffe in the wild, such as the Masai giraffe (G. tippelskirchii).

 Along with the aforementioned Masai giraffe, as well as the Baringo or Rothschild's giraffe (G. c. rothschildi), the reticulated giraffe is among the most commonly seen giraffe species in animal parks and zoos.

 Taxonomy

 As of August 2025, the IUCN recognizes four species of giraffe, northern giraffe, reticulated giraffe, Masai giraffe and southern giraffe.
 All living giraffes were originally classified as one species by Carl Linnaeus in 1758.
-The reticulated was described and given a binomial name, Giraffa reticulata, by British zoologist William Edward de Winton in 1899.
+It was described and given the binomial name, Giraffa reticulata, by British zoologist William Edward de Winton in 1899.

 Classed within the infraorder Pecora, the closest extant relative of giraffes is the elusive okapi (Okapia johnstoni) of Central Africa, with both species possessing a long, black, prehensile tongue for browsing foliage as well as ossicones, the bony, horn-like skull growths on the animal's forehead (often tipped with tufts of fur).
 A common ancestor between giraffes and okapi emerged an estimated 11.5 mya.
 The closest living relative to both giraffes and okapi outside of Africa is the North American pronghorn (Antilocapra americana) of the Antilocapridae, in which it is the sole extant species.
 Additionally, deer (Cervidae) are distantly related to giraffes, okapi and pronghorn, as they are also classed within the infraorder Pecora.